“The human body is a machine which winds its own springs.”

 60-90 minutes PRE workout: A solid, balanced meal containing Protein = 0.25g per pound of your target body weight, Carbs = 0.25g per pound of your target body weight

 30-0 minutes PRE workout: A liquid or easily digested meal containing Protein = 0.25g per pound of your target body weight

 Alan Aragon discusses pre workout meal for Endurance sports and Power sports as well.
 He suggests balanced, a full meal consisting of carbs and protein, 0.2-0.25 g/lb target body weight for both.
 Protein and carbs help to replenish muscle glycogen, maintain stamina and optimize muscle recovery and growth.

 Jarett Del Bene, recommends following ideas about best pre-workout meal according to chosen time span:

 - Morning pre-workout meal may consist of few bites of oatmeal or half a banana

-- Afternoon pre-workout meal is enough with a light snack ,a banana or apple slices with peanut butter.
+- Afternoon pre-workout meal is enough with a light snack, a banana or apple slices with peanut butter.

 Experts have maintained the list of ‘not -to do’ before workouts.
 Foods that are high in fat and spicy stuff should be avoided.
 They create passive behavior and can upset the stomach.
-Two to three cups of water a few hours before workout are important to keep the body hydrated.
-And don’t forget to take water bottle to gym as well.
+Two to three cups of water a few hours before the workout are important to keep the body hydrated.
+And don’t forget to take a water bottle to the gym as well.

 The pre workout meal plan by a fitness expert can be suitable for you.
 4 egg whites, 3 turkey sausage links and a cup of oatmeal for breakfast.
-1 grilled chicken breast, three-quarter cups of brown rice and a cup of vegetables for lunch and a bowl of oatmeal mixed with a scoop of protein powder before workout.
+1 grilled chicken breast, three-quarter cups of brown rice and a cup of vegetables for lunch and a bowl of oatmeal mixed with a scoop of protein powder before the workout.
 Nutrition experts suggest a small carb-dense meal 30 to 60 minutes before workout.